 - Inability to work or loss of vocational aptitude not documented appropriately

-- Forms not filled out properly or completely
+- Forms not filled out properly or completely, or within the deadline

-A: An experienced attorney knows how to avoid common application mistakes so that benefits may be awarded to the disabled worker more promptly, without the delay of the Reconsideration or Hearing processes.
+An attorney knows how to avoid application mistakes so that benefits may

-To support your legitimate Social Security claim, an attorney may undertake any or all of the following steps:
+To support your claim, an attorney may undertake the following steps:

-- Assess any written questions the Administrative Law Judge may have in requesting an additional medical opinion
+- Assess any written questions from the ALJ about requesting an additional

 - Send you to a vocational expert to determine your ability to work

-- Obtain documents from your Social Security file and review any actions taken by the Social Security Administration
+- Obtain documents from your file and review any actions taken by the SSA

-- Request subpoenas to ensure the presence of crucial witnesses or documents at your hearing
+- Request subpoenas to ensure the presence of crucial witnesses at your hearing

 - Cross-examine Social Security Administration witnesses at your hearing

-- If you win, make sure that the Social Security Administration correctly calculates your benefits
+- If you win, make sure the Social Security Administration correctly calculates

 - If you lose, request a review of the Hearing Decision by the SSA Appeals Council